Valentine’s Day Sour Cream Sugar Cookie Recipe

 How did Valentine’s Day come about?

-You might be asking yourself where the idea to celebrate Valentine’s Day came from.
-There are various theories proposed, but the most common goes back to the third century AD.
+You might be asking yourself where the idea of celebrating Valentine’s Day came from.
+Various theories have been proposed, but the most common goes back to the third century AD.

-At the time most men were expected to be good soldiers for the Roman Empire.
-Emperor Claudius II actually banned marriage since he thought his married soldiers weren’t as committed and made terrible soldiers.
+At the time, most men were expected to be good soldiers for the Roman Empire.
+Emperor Claudius II banned marriage since he thought his married soldiers weren’t as committed and made terrible soldiers.

 Valentine was a priest from Rome who thought the marriage ban was unfair, so he broke the emperor’s rules and arranged marriages to be performed in secret.

-Once Claudius discovered what was going on he had Valentine captured and thrown in jail, and also sentenced to death.
-Then a funny thing happened, Valentine fell in love with the jailer’s daughter and when he was to be killed on February 14th he sent her a love letter signed, “from your Valentine.”
+Once Claudius discovered what was happening, Valentine was captured, thrown in jail, and sentenced to death.
+Then a funny thing happened: Valentine fell in love with the jailer’s daughter, and when he was to be killed on February 14th, he sent her a love letter signed, “from your Valentine.”

-The Romans had a festival that was thought to have started in 496 Ad that coincided with the start of their springtime.
+The Romans had a festival that was thought to have started in 496 AD and coincided with the start of their springtime.
 The “romantic” story of Valentine and the fact he was made a saint prompted the church to make the festival a Christian celebration.

 How do you keep sugar cookies from going hard?

 My experience is cutting the cookie dough thicker and don’t overbake the cookies.
-I store my cookies as mentioned above in an air-tight Tupperware-type container on the countertop unfrosted.
+I store my cookies, as mentioned above, in an air-tight Tupperware-type container unfrosted on the countertop.
 I frost them right before I need to serve them.

 Final Word

-Today is a great day to share my sour cream sugar cookie recipe with you, I hope you try making them.
-The butter and the sour cream in this recipe create a really soft sugar cookie!
+Today is great to share my sour cream sugar cookie recipe with you, and I hope you try making them.
+This recipe’s butter and sour cream create a soft sugar cookie!

-Keep in mind that you can make these cookies for other occasions too.
+Remember that you can make these cookies for other occasions, too.
 They could be great Christmas cookies by using different food coloring and a differently shaped cookie cutter, like a Christmas tree or Santa.
-If you like chocolate flavor in your cookies feel free to add chocolate chips to the dough mixture.
-You could also add some mint flavoring, nutmeg, or other fun add-ins to change things up.
+Add chocolate chips to the dough mixture if you like chocolate flavor in your cookies.
+You could add some mint flavoring, nutmeg, or other fun add-ins to change things up.

 Hmmm.
 Can I make these without my DH noticing????
 (Living with a “deniabetic”!)